-So when I was in my thirties, before 2001 (and the culture-shift after 9.11) in New York city, I went back to night school at SUNY Empire State College (the place for late-bloomers, dreamers and thinkers) in Manhattan and pursued a degree that I had always lied about having on my resumés.
+So I went back to night school at SUNY Empire State College (the place for late-bloomers, dreamers and thinkers) in Manhattan and pursued a degree that I had always lied about having on my resumés.

 When I arrived in New York in the late eighties, I was fast with my hands (in a lot of ways).
 One way was on boards in the ad agencies doing production design: “The client called, we need it yesterday!”.
 I could work quickly (I’d done a few years production training with the fine folks at Central Piedmont Community College in my hometown, Charlotte).
 Next I jumped on the burgeoning computerization of the production studios, and became a bit of a geek developer.
 Again, in those days if you were fast with your hands (if all else failed, I knew I could at least drive a taxi), you didn’t need a university degree.